VladimirVashchenko/Passwords/README.md

 # Passwords
-An application used to save encrypted account data in SQLite database
+An application used to store encrypted account data in SQLite database

 Note: this is a complete IDEA project.